mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 solutions that we recommend that leaders can put into place and that upstanders can use so that they don't get slimed by other people's bad behavior.
 And that we can use when we are the person who's harmed by these attitudes and behaviors.
-And also how we can respond when we get feedback that we are the person who was harmed.
+And also, how we can respond when we get feedback that we are the person who was harmed.
 So in some senses, it's like a six by four.
 It's a big problem, but six by four is not intractable.
 So there's bias, prejudice, bullying, discrimination, harassment, physical violations.
 So those are the problems.
-And then each of us play four different roles where either the leader we're the upstander, we are the person who's harmed or where the person who's causing harm.
+And then each of us play four different roles.
+We're either the leader, we're the upstander, we are the person who's harmed or we're the person who's causing harm.
 And one of the things that Trier and I are working on doing is, coming up with very specific interventions for each of those problems and roles.
-[00:19:13]
+[00:19:12]

 **Michaela:** Yeah, I really liked that.
 And I think, especially when I was younger, I've ended up, I don't know why, I ended up quite often in a situation where there was harassment or really bad situations.
-And I felt like people could already smell that they can step over boundaries and be mean, be bullying even more, right?
+And I felt like people could already smell that they can step over boundaries and be mean, be bullying, even more, right?
 So, I don't know, is that something that you, that you saw, you probably did some research around that and, very familiar with?
 [00:19:44]